-- Providing all students access to fully credentialed teachers, instructional materials that align with state standards, and safe facilities; - Implementation of and student access to state academic content and performance standards; - 3.
-Parent involvement and participation; - Improving student achievement and outcomes along multiple measures; - 5.
-Supporting student engagement; - Highlighting school climate and connectedness; - Ensuring all students have access to a broad course of study;

-- Measuring other important student outcomes related to required areas of study; - 9.
+- Providing all students access to fully credentialed teachers, instructional materials that align with state standards, and safe facilities: - Implementation of and student access to state academic content and performance standards; - 3.
+Parent involvement and participation and family engagement; - Improving student achievement and outcomes along multiple measures; - 5.
+Supporting student engagement; - 6.
+Highlighting school climate and connectedness; - 7.
+Ensuring all students have access to a broad course of study; - Measuring other important student outcomes related to required areas of study; - 9.
 Coordinating instruction for expelled students; and - 10.
 Coordinating services for foster children.

 The Board of Education is required to establish a parent advisory committee (PAC) and English learner parent advisory committee (ELPAC) to provide advice to the Board of Education and the superintendent regarding the LCAP.
 (ELPACs are required if enrollment in the school district includes at least 15% English learners and the district enrolls at least 50 pupils who are English learners.
 Districts are not required to establish a new ELPAC if an English learner parent committee has already been established).
-PACs shall include parents of low income students, English learner students, and foster youth.

-Each district is required to consult with its teachers, principals, administrators, other school personnel, local bargaining units, parents, and pupils in developing the LCAP.
+Each district is required to consult with its teachers, principals, administrators, other school personnel, local bargaining units, parents, its special education local plan area administrator(s), and pupils in developing the LCAP.
 As part of this consultation process, districts must present their proposed plans to the PAC and ELPAC.
 The advisory committees can review and comment on the proposed plan.
 Districts must respond in writing to the comments of the PAC and ELPAC.
 Districts are also required to notify members of the public that they may submit written comments regarding the specific actions and expenditures proposed in the LCAP.